binbinuser/My-hello-worlds/README.md

 # My-hello-worlds
 Hello, World! in my programming languages.
+(This also showcases extra features, and not always hello world.)

 This is only in the ones I made, and also some proposed syntaxes.
 I'm actually going to make compilers or interpreters for all of these eventually.